NCERT Solutions for Class 12 Biology Chapter 6 – Free PDF Download

 14. Briefly describe the following:

-It is the process to synthesize RNA from DNA template.
+It is the process of synthesising RNA from a DNA template.
 A section of DNA gets duplicated into mRNA in the process.
 The transcription process originates from the promoter region of the template DNA and ends at the terminator region.
-The section of DNA between these two regions is termed as transcription unit.
-The transcription process necessitates DNA template, RNA polymerase enzyme, four types of ribonucleotides and a few cofactors, namely Mg2+.
+The section of DNA between these two regions is termed a transcription unit.
+The transcription process necessitates a DNA template, RNA polymerase enzyme, four types of ribonucleotides and a few cofactors, namely Mg2+.

 Three significant events occurring during the transcription process are:

-It is the process wherein amino acids are polymerized for the formation of a polypeptide chain, a ribosome by reading mRNA molecule.
+It is the process wherein amino acids are polymerized for the formation of a polypeptide chain, a ribosome, by reading an mRNA molecule.
 In mRNA, the triplet sequence of base pairs defines the order and sequence of amino acids in a polypeptide chain.

 In the elongation process, the ribosome passes one codon downstream with the mRNA in order to leave some space to bind another charged tRNA.
-Amino acid brings tRNA which gets linked with the former amino acid via peptide bond.
+Amino acid brings tRNA, which gets linked with the former amino acid via a peptide bond.
 The process continues leading to the formation of a polypeptide chain.
-When the ribosome arrives, one or more STOP codon (UAA, UGA, and UAG).
-The phenomena of translation ends, polypeptide chain releases and the ribosomes get detached from mRNA.
+When the ribosome arrives, one or more STOP codons (UAA, UGA, and UAG).
+The phenomena of translation end, polypeptide chain releases and the ribosomes get detached from mRNA.

 It is the application of statistical and computational methodologies to the molecular biology stream.
 It explains practical issues that arise from the analysis and management of biological data.
-The stream of bioinformatics developed after accomplishing human genome project as huge amount of data was produced during the process which has to be stored and managed for easy access and analysis for later use.
-Thus, bioinformatics includes creating biological databases which stores huge data of biology.
-It comes up with few tools for efficient and easy access to data which can be used.
-Also, bioinformatics brought in new algorithms and statistical techniques to figure out the dynamics between data, to predict structure of protein and their functionalities and to group protein sequences into their associated families.
+The stream of bioinformatics developed after accomplishing the human genome project as a huge amount of data was produced during the process, which has to be stored and managed for easy access and analysis for later use.
+Thus, bioinformatics includes creating biological databases which store huge amounts of data on biology.
+It comes up with a few tools for efficient and easy access to data which can be used.
+Also, bioinformatics brought in new algorithms and statistical techniques to figure out the dynamics between data, to predict the structure of protein and their functionalities and to group protein sequences into their associated families.

 NCERT Solutions for Class 12 Biology Chapter 6 – Molecular Basis of Inheritance

-The NCERT Solutions for Class 12 Biology for this chapter is categorized under the Unit – Genetics and Evolution.
+Chapter 6 Molecular Basis of Inheritance of Class 12 Biology, is well-structured in accordance with CBSE Syllabus for 2023-24.
+The NCERT Solutions for Class 12 Biology for this chapter is categorised under the Unit – Genetics and Evolution.
 The chapter covers important topics such as DNA, RNA, the process of replication etc.

 Important concepts mentioned in the chapter are given below: